Gusto/gusto.github.io/_posts/2013-09-26-authentication-example.markdown

 ##  Safety First!

 Due to the sensitive nature of payroll, all potential integrations must be vetted and approved by ZenPayroll.
-To register an application, send an email to api@zenpayroll.com with a description of your company and use case.

 ## OAuth